 10."That I (nehphesh–a "living being") may eat of it, (preparatory) to giving you (as my first–born) my blessing before I die" Amplified Bible.

 Up to Genesis 27:4 for hundreds of years nehphesh is translated soul

-Only four times out of twenty-two in the King James Version.
+Only five times out of twenty-two in the King James Version.